NBC Attacks Trump For Calling London Attack 'TERRORISM', Then IT Backfires! | John Hawkins' Right Wing News

 “We need to be smart, vigilant and tough.
 We need the courts to give us back our rights.
 We need the Travel Ban as an extra level of safety!”

-Sounds presidential enough, and being that he is the ACTUAL president, I would think that he get information long before those dimwits at NBC…plus you know, he has that whole intuition thing going for him too.
+Sounds presidential enough and being that he is the ACTUAL president, I would think that he gets information long before those dimwits at NBC…plus you know, he has that whole intuition thing going for him too.
 Well, this is what happened next…

 We need to be smart, vigilant and tough.
 We need the courts to give us back our rights.
 We need the Travel Ban as an extra level of safety!